All Episodes

 That McMaster is out of his mind.

-It could very well be a false flag.
+It could very well be a false flag because he's winning the civil war and so on and so forth.

-Um, and so on and so forth, and is one of the Assad is one of the I mean, look at that region of the world.
+And is one of the Assad is one of the, I mean, look at that region of the world.

-But whether I'm right or or or or you're right on that, let me just say this isn't what Trump campaigned on.
+But whether I'm right or you're right on that, let me just say this isn't what Trump campaigned on.

-And yes, you're not gonna be a rigid idologue, but we have been betrayed in this exact same way so many times.
+And yes, you're not going to be a rigid ideologue, but we have been betrayed in this exact same way so many times.

-Let's flash back to 2014 when when now um Senate leader Mitch McConnell campaigned on vote, give us a Republican Senate, and we will block Obama's executive amnesty.
+Let's flash back to 2014 when now Senate leader Mitch McConnell campaigned on vote, give us a Republican Senate, and we will block Obama's executive amnesty.

 Obama himself said it was unconstitutional.